 The department of Dental Hygiene accepts twenty-four students each year.
 Applicants must have a minimum total grade point average of 2.5.
 (The average GPA for the entering classes of the past 10+ years has been 3.5).

-To be considered for acceptance into the next year’s incoming fall class, the Dental Hygiene Program admissions process begins by submitting your online application available on the colleges website: www.unmc.edu/dentistry/programs/hygiene/admissions.html.
+The dental hygiene admission process begins by completing the online application available on the College of Dentistry's website: www.unmc.edu/dentistry/programs/hygiene/admissions.html.
 Students are urged to begin application procedures as soon as the online application is available for the current application cycle.
-The College requires a $60.00 application fee.

-- Official college transcripts from ALL colleges and universities attended (even if transfer credit is not being used from that institution) as directed in application.
+- Official college transcripts submitted from ALL college/universities attended (even if transfer credit is not being used from that institution) as directed in application.
 ALL must be sent directly to the application service in Massachusetts.
 DO NOT send directly to the program.
 This will DELAY verification of your application.

 The dental hygiene admissions committee notifies all applicants of their acceptance or rejection.
 Upon notice of acceptance for admission to the dental hygiene program, a letter of intent to enroll and a non-refundable deposit of $300.00 are required.
 The full amount of the deposit applies toward payment of tuition and fees when the student enrolls.